Q1 2022 Results

 So far, the lower costs per transaction have not been shared with shareholders in the form of dividends or share repurchases, and for good reason.
 In theory, Redfin could charge industry standard prices and increase revenue immediately by 30-40% which would drop straight to the bottom-line assuming demand would remain stable.
 However, giving customers most of the savings through lower commissions has obviously been one of the drivers for attracting demand and growing transaction volume, particularly for home sellers.
 The greater the number of transactions, the lower the fixed costs per transaction, which further increases Redfin’s cost advantage compared to traditional brokerages, which provides Redfin with even more money per transaction to share with either customers, employees, and eventually shareholders.
 With just over 1% market share, Redfin should be reinvesting in growing share which will increase the value of the business and inevitably benefit long-term owners of the company.

 Redfin’s stock price has experienced an especially large decline this year.
-I typically prefer to not attempt to place an explanation or narrative on short-term stock price movements, but I will do it anyways given the substantial drop.
+I typically do not attempt to place an explanation or narrative on short-term stock price movements, but I will do it anyways given the substantial drop.
 There are primarily two factors contributing to the market’s negative view of the company: first, the market currently dislikes anything connected to the real estate industry and second, the market currently has little patience for any company that reports net losses regardless of the underlying economics of the business.

 Real estate is currently a hated part of the market, and potentially for good reason.
-It is a cyclical industry, and the economy is potentially either entering or already in a recession.
+It is a cyclical industry and the economy is potentially either entering or already in a recession.
 Interest rates are expected to continue to rise, negatively impacting home affordability, while an imbalance in the housing supply persists with historically low inventory available helping fuel an unsustainable rise in housing prices.

 Redfin has also reported abnormally high losses of $91 million in the first quarter for which the current market has little appetite.
 It feeds the argument that Redfin does not have a sustainable business model.
 While losses can be a sign of unsustainable economics, that is not the case for Redfin.
 There are several factors that are all negatively hitting the income statement at the same time, and all should improve materially over the next year or two.